markostanimirovic/juliette/README.md

 ## Support

-Give a ⭐ if you like Juliette!
+Give a ⭐ if you like Juliette 😎

 ## License